J.R.F. Arruda, University of Campinas.

 Empowering a sustainable future with continuous innovation in wind turbine powertrains

-Global climate targets and the increased ambition to be independent from imported fossil energy accelerate the energy transition in which renewable energy - such as wind - plays a crucial role.
-This evolution urges continuous innovation to further increase competitiveness of wind energy as a power source.
-As a technology driven developer and supplier of wind turbine powertrains, ZF is taking a leading role in this evolution.
-This article describes recent achievements in the development of new technologies and products contributing to a lower cost of wind energy.
-One focus point is the combination of advanced simulation models and testing, enabling a more compact and reliable gearbox platform product.
-Another challenge is the optimization of this product for the sound performance of the wind turbine system.
-In addition, the benefits of digital technologies are highlighted: technologies that enable easy access to large amounts of data which can be processed in an automated way.
+Global climate targets and the increased ambition to be independent of imported fossil energy are accelerating the energy transition in which renewable energy - such as wind - plays a crucial role.
+This evolution asks for continuous innovation to develop wind energy into a low cost and reliable power source.
+As a technology driven developer and supplier of wind turbine powertrains, ZF Wind Power is taking a leading role in this evolution.
+The presentation will focus on recent achievements in the development of new technologies and products contributing to a lower cost of wind energy.
+One focus point will be the advanced structural and dynamic simulation models in combination with test rig and field testing which enable a more compact and reliable gearbox platform product.
+Another challenge is the optimization of this product for the sound performance of the wind turbine system, for which a noise & vibration analytics framework is used.
+In addition, the benefits of digital technologies are highlighted: these are technologies which enable easy access to large amounts of data which can be processed in an automated way.
+Examples include the use of online manufacturing data to optimize individual products in assembly phase and the use of design models to optimize operation & maintenance activities when a wind turbine is running, including the application of condition monitoring for early anomaly detection.